6 Things Dentists Should Know When Managing Employees

 "Even a hygienist?" asks Wiederman.

 "That's where the 1 percent comes in!
-The only people that could be exempt, depending on how they're paid, are a true office manager and a hygienist and, in some cases, a dentist."
+The only people that could be exempt, depending on how they're paid, are a true office manager, a hygienist, and, in some cases, a dentist."

 It all depends, but staying compliant is crucial.